 Q&A and PowerPoint Presentation—Virtual Budget Information Evening—March 2, 2023

-On March 2, 2023, the RETSD board of trustees hosted a second Virtual Budget Information Evening to provide an update on the impacts of provincial funding to the division, the proposed budget, and explanations related to decisions surrounding efficiencies, reductions, and additions to the 2023–24 budget.
+On March 2, the RETSD Board of Trustees hosted a second Virtual Budget Information Evening to provide an update on the impacts of provincial funding to the division and the proposed budget, and explanations related to decisions surrounding efficiencies, reductions, and additions to the 2023–24 budget.

-Thank you and remember the board of trustees and the administrative office staff are available to speak with you further.
+Thank you and remember, the Board of Trustees and administrative office staff are available to speak with you further.

 QUESTIONS & ANSWERS

 The decision to pause the funding model was made by the provincial government.
-This decision was disappointing to the RESTD board of trustees, who had provided significant feedback during consultation cycles by Manitoba Education.
+This decision was disappointing to the Board of Trustees, who had provided significant feedback during consultation cycles by Manitoba Education.
 The board of trustees continues to advocate for a fair, equitable, and adequate provincial education funding model.

 How can parents and the community help with pushing the government to get our division more funding?

-The board of trustees encourages parents and community members to advocate for public education and a funding model that is fair, equitable, and adequate by contacting one’s local MLA.
-To locate your MLA please click here.
+The Board of Trustees encourages parents and community members to advocate for public education and a funding model that is fair, equitable, and adequate by contacting their local MLA.
+To locate your MLA, please click here.

 The operating surplus was depleted over the past number of years to compensate for underfunding, specifically the impact of Bill 28, which resulted in a deficit 2022–23 budget of $3.6 million.